ovhlabs/knowledge-base/en/_posts/how-to-create-an-teamspeak-server-on-a-windows-instance.markdown

 --------------------------
 If you didn't guess already you'll need to connect to your RunAbove windows instance, simply remote desktop to it, if you don't know how to follow this guide [here](https://github.com/runabove/knowledge-base/blob/master/en/_posts/2014-05-16-how-to-create-a-windows-instance.markdown) and you'll also want to remotely connect to it so click [here](https://github.com/vladreinis/knowledge-base/blob/master/en/_posts/2014-05-20-how-to-configure-remote-desktop-on-windows-server.markdown) to find out afterwords; don't forget to thank VincentCasse for creating those wonderful articles.

-Assuming you've connected already, you'll see probably and most likely Windows Desktop appear:
+Assuming you've connected already, you'll see probably and most likely Windows Desktop would appear:
 ![alt text](http://puu.sh/cOEqz/b103b35d59.png "windows desktop")

 Second Step: Downloading the TeamSpeak server.